|Web-based listening exercises

 CBS: The Late Show with David Letterman Audio clips

-ellen degeneres show Daily monologue, video
+the ellen degeneres show Daily monologue, video clips

 The Jack Paar Collection: Sample videos